What Is Employer Branding?

 With employer branding having the power to reduce employee turnover by up to 28%, it’s definitely a key aspect that should not be undermined.
 The War for Talent is now more fierce than ever, meaning that the quest for the acquisition and retention of great talent is too.
 If there ever was a time to invest in your employer brand, it’s now.

 In business, the image that your stakeholders – from your customers to your employees – have of your company sets the tone for the rest of your operations.
 The numbers speak for themselves: 9 out of 10 candidates claim that they would apply for a job based on an actively-maintained employer brand alone, 80% of TA managers believe employer branding plays a major role in the ability to hire quality candidates, and 55% of prospective candidates are deterred by negative online reviews.
 This only highlights the need for employer branding to be prioritised in the quest for taking your company to the next level with the very best talent out there.

 What Makes an Employer Brand Stand Out

-Communication can be done by taking advantage of the various channels that are actively used by employees, such as under the “about us” section on the company website, the internal newsletter, via emails, and through social media posts.
+Communication can be done by taking advantage of the various channels that are actively used by employees, such as under the “About Us” section on the company website, the internal newsletter, emails, and social media posts.
 Social media can be especially rewarding when it comes to attracting new employees, and with 96% of employer brand specialists utilising social media, it is something that they are well aware of.

 Here are five ways to effectively leverage social media posts that can go a long way in boosting your employer brand: